-Blog reader, Melissa asked this question about homeschooling: I’d love to know more about delayed education.
+Years ago, when I casually mentioned delaying formal education, I was asked the following question: I’d love to know more about delayed education.
 How long do you wait?
 What are the benefits of it?
 What subjects do you start with when they do begin formal schooling?
 What results have you seen personally?
-I am homeschooling my 3rd grader, 2nd grader, and 1st grader, but I am thinking about delaying my 4yo.
-I’d love to learn more about this.
-Thanks!

-Much like my post on attachment parenting, “delaying formal education” looks different to different people.
-I first heard of the idea from Raymond and Dorothy Moore’s book Homegrown Kids.
+I first heard of the idea of delaying formal education from Raymond and Dorothy Moore’s book Homegrown Kids.
 I recommend this book to every parent, whether you plan to homeschool or not.
 The book is not about homeschooling as much as about how important the first eight or so years are and how important good food, rest, and physical exertion is for growing bodies.
 Dr. Moore goes into the science and research about why four, five, six and even seven-year-olds should not spend hours a day on “formal” learning.
 But enough about Dr. Moore, let me tell you what this means in our house.

 To me, the idea of delaying formal learning means a child is not compelled to sit and do daily school work before the age of eight or so.